 The ever-increasing number of Britizens opting for self-employment will have a knock-on effect.
 And sooner, rather than later.
 Led by a generation of elders, running your own business will become preferable to working for the man.

-When that happens, many younger UK contractors will face a mortgage adviser for the first time in their life.
-They need to know the score.
-Especially with schemes like Help-to-Buy paving the way for so many, who’ve only had the chance to save 5% deposit.
+When self-employment becomes more of a norm, younger UK contractors will face a mortgage adviser for the first time in their life.
+They need to know the score from the off, an inherent knowledge.
+With schemes like Help-to-Buy paving the way for so many, who've only saved 5% deposit, a broader knowledge is imperative.

 The High Street is NOT the solution for contractors